 Heat gain or loss results to changes in temperature, state and performance of the work.
 Heat is a transfer of energy.
-The heat capacity of a defined object is usually expressed in joules or calories and temperature in Celsius or Kelvin.
+The heat capacity of a defined object is usually expressed in joules or calories and temperature in Kelvin or Celsius.

 Heat Capacity formula is expressed by,